Linaro/Connect/_pages/homepage.md

 ---
 title: Bringing the Arm ecosystem together
+description: >
-description: Every six months, over 300 of the world's leading open source engineers working on Arm get together for a full week of engineering sessions and hacking at Linaro Connect.
+  Every six months, over 300 of the world's leading open source engineers working on Arm get together for a full week of engineering sessions and hacking at Linaro Connect.
 permalink: /
 published: true
-css-package: home
 layout: flow
 jumbotron:
   slider: